sosy-lab/benchexec/doc/run-results.md

     (cf. the documentation of these constants).
     Note that the distinction between `CATEGORY_UNKNOWN` and `CATEGORY_ERROR` also depends on the tool-info module (and thus may differ between tools).
-    `CATEGORY_MISSING` is used in cases where BenchExec could not determine the expected result for the given task (e.g., because no property was specified, or because the expected result is not encoded in the input file's name.
+    `CATEGORY_MISSING` is used in cases where was no expected result for the given task (e.g., because no property was specified, or the expected result is unknown).
+    In cases where the tool returns only `done` instead of `true` or `false` the category is also `CATEGORY_MISSING`.
 - **status**: The result of the run, as determined by BenchExec and interpreted by the tool-info module.
     This can be one of the `RESULT_*` constants of the